Cfomodz/tiefling/README.md

 # 2D-to-3D parallax image converter and (VR-)viewer

-Generates a depth map with DepthAnythingV2, then renders s 3D parallax view if the image to simulste depth.
+Generates a depth map with DepthAnythingV2, then renders a 3D parallax view of the image to simulate depth.

 Runs locally and privately in your browser.